tiktok

 Keeping your own cat food safe from raccoons is all about creating a cozy haven:

-• Supervised Adventures: If your cat loves outdoor time, make sure they're supervised.
+• Supervised Adventures: If your cat loves outdoor time, ensure they're supervised.
 This way, you can step in if any unexpected raccoon encounters happen.

 • Cat-Proof Fencing: Consider installing special cat-proof fencing to create a secure outdoor play area where your cat can explore without bumping into raccoons.

-• Safe Outdoor Time: Outdoor playpens can provide a secure space for your cat to enjoy the outdoors without the risk of unwanted interactions with raccoons.
+• Safe Outdoor Time: Outdoor playpens can provide a secure space for your cat to enjoy the outdoors without risking unwanted raccoon interactions.

 Conclusion